Chicago City Guide: What, When, Where, Why to Visit

 The best times to visit Chicago are in the spring or fall, when the temperatures are warm and the city comes alive with festivities.
 Summer is the most popular time because the weather is temperate enough for sightseeing.
 But travelers should be prepared for denser crowds and higher prices.
-If you can brave the Chicago winter, take advantage of promotions offered by both airlines and hotels, as well as buying at Chicago CityPASS which gives you VIP admission to the best 5 attractions in Chicago.
+If you can brave the Chicago winter, take advantage of promotions offered by both airlines and hotels, as well as buying at Chicago CityPASS which gives you VIP admission to five of the best attractions in Chicago.

 What to do